huggingface/optimum-graphcore/examples/text-classification/README.md

 #### Fine-tuning on XNLI

-This example code fine-tunes mBERT (multi-lingual BERT) on the XNLI dataset. <!-- TODO: compute time -> It runs in 106 mins on a single tesla V100 16GB.-->
+This example code fine-tunes mBERT (multi-lingual BERT) on the XNLI dataset.

 ```bash
 python run_xnli.py \